kamranhossain/temporal-dimension/README.md

 Installation on Development Machine
 -----------------------------------

+Download code from github: git clone https://github.com/kamranhossain/temporal-dimension.git

-To run the app on your local machine, you need Python 3.6+ and pydblite(in-memory database engine installed on your computer.
+To run the app on your local machine, you need Python 3.6+ and pydblite(in-memory database engine) installed on your computer.

 1. Create and activate virtualenv: